 4. Blockchain Marketplace Business Model

-In decentralized eCommerce marketplace systems, owners and administrators don’t act as middlemen.
+In decentralized multi seller marketplace systems, owners and administrators don’t act as middlemen.

-Thus they usually don’t set up rules, conditions or fees for customers.
+Thus they usually don’t set up rules, conditions or fees for consumers.

-The most popular blockchain marketplace business model is a token fee: buyers pay by cryptocurrency and the marketplaces charge a fee for that.
+The most popular blockchain marketplace business model is a token fee: consumers pay by cryptocurrency and the multi seller marketplaces charge a fee for that.

 In addition, there can be value-added services and advertisements.